ekhadley/lrm/README.md

 ## todo
 - sweep across layers and sequence positions to see where probe is best

+- train the probe on the base model, mistral, and see if there's any drop in effectiveness.
+I'd be surprised.

 - figure out if the probe's estimates are correlated with the relative likelihood of the post-trained model to generate a certain completion relative to the base model.
     - Write a function that will take a prompt+completion and  two models, and returns the difference in the sum of logprobs for the completion tokens for the two models
         - This is the 'implicit reward', the posttrained model's estimate of how much better the completion is.
 It's something DPO trains the policy to maximize.